coralproject/ask-docs/quickstart/step-by-step.md

 Configure Docker Compose file <compose.yml> to create all the containers needed to run the Coral system.

-##### pillar / MONGODB_URL

-Pillar is the service layer that receives data from the partners.
-You will need to change the configuration MONGODB_URL for the IP of the docker instance for mongo.

-##### xenia / XENIA_MONGO_*

-Xenia is the service layer based on MongoDB aggregation framwork queries.
-It serves the front end.
-You will need to change the configuration XENIA_MONGO_* for the credentials of the mongo on the docker instance.

 ## Step 1

 Spin all the apps